Protein deep conditioners should be a vital part of a healthy hair care regimen especially hair porosity hair.

 Our hair is made up of 90% protein aka keratin as well as amino acids.
 Protein strengthens and repairs hair helping it to grow stronger and longer.

-However, protein is lost in the course of chemical treatments, heat application manipulation and undue stress on hair.
-Highly porous hair can also benefit from protein deep conditioners.
+However, protein is lost in the course of chemical treatments, heat application manipulation, and undue stress on the hair.

-Protein deep conditioners help to restore strength to hair and continues strengthening hair over time preventing breakage and hair loss.
+Protein deep conditioners help to restore strength to hair and continue strengthening hair over time preventing breakage and hair loss.

 5 Types of Protein for Hair

 This protein is derived from bovine bone and cartilage.
 Some people get these benefits via bone broth as well.

 It also coats the hair shaft and prevents further protein loss from hair.
 It is similar to the protein found in hair.

 3. Silk Protein